Managing versions, updates, and licenses

 - Click the Administration tab.

-- Click manage next to Security Console.
+- Click Administer next to CONSOLE.
 The Security Console Configuration panel appears.

 - Select Updates from the menu on the left-hand side.